-Check if Expo EAS Build is down, recent outages, user-reported issues, and outages map.
+Check if Expo EAS Build is down, official outages, user-reported issues, and outages map.

 Expo EAS Build is working normally